szcompressor/cuSZ/README.md

 cuSZ: A GPU Accelerated Error-Bounded Lossy Compressor for Scientific Data
 ---

+cuSZ is a CUDA implementation of the world-widely used [SZ lossy compressor](https://github.com/szcompressor/SZ).
+It is the first error-bounded lossy compressor on GPUs for scientific data, which significantly improves SZ's throughput in GPU-based heterogeneous HPC systems.

+(C) 2020 by Washington State University and Argonne National Laboratory.
+See COPYRIGHT in top-level directory.

 * Major Developers: Jiannan Tian, Cody Rivera, Dingwen Tao, Sheng Di, Franck Cappello
 * Other Contributors: Megan Hickman Fulp, Robert Underwood, Kai Zhao, Xin Liang, Jon Calhoun